-Tattoo studios in Sydney
+Tattoo parlours and studios in Sydney

 Located in the heritage-listed Hibernian House, this spacious studio features vaulted ceilings, huge windows, plenty of natural light and only the finest of tunes spinning on the stereo.
 Hibernia Tattoo is by appointment only, which makes for a more personalised experience: the client deals with the artist directly, from start to finish.
 Their five extremely talented artists cover all styles imaginable and the friendly one-on-one atmosphere makes it a great place to consider for large-scale pieces that take several sessions, over weeks or even months.

 Boasting seven in-house tattooists and a constant flow of prized guest artists, the Darling Parlour caters for a wide-range of styles including traditional American and Japanese, fine line and dot work.
 Set over two storeys with polished wooden floors, the interior features classic flash and art prints on the walls which are also sold in-store and online.
 The family-owned business is known for its friendly, approachable staff, making it an ideal spot to discuss your first tattoo (or your 20th).
 Business partners Fade Laser also offer a laser tattoo removal service on site.
+Walk-ins are welcome.

 LDF is a tattoo business with a reputation for being serious about quality art.
 This is no-doubt connected to the fact that owner Les Rice is himself a two-time winner of the Doug Moran Prize and three-time finalist for the Archibald Prize.
 With 12 ink-masters employed across two popular locations (Newtown and Marrickville), they offer a classic street-side tattoo parlour experience, the soothing buzz of the needle running seven days a week.
-Unlike private studios, walk-ins are welcome and LDF is also a registered LGBTI Safe Place.
+Unlike private studios, walk-ins are welcome and LDF is also a registered LGBTQIA Safe Place.

 Tucked away on the third floor of a converted warehouse in Surry Hills, this art-filled, open plan studio is a haven for those chasing the very best in traditional Japanese tattoos.
 Three of the team are dedicated to the artform and all practice distinctly different styles.
 Their diverse staff also handles neo and American traditional tattooing, as well as dotwork, geometric, girly and comic book pieces, plus black and grey realism.
 Potential clients are encouraged to pop in for a hot or cold drink and peruse the portfolios or book in for an in-depth consultation with their artist of choice.